rramo012/boldgrid-editor/readme.txt

 * New feature:	JIRA WPB-1332	Updating the loading graphic
 * Misc:			JIRA WPB-1468	Updated readme.txt for Tested up to: 4.4.1
 * New feature:	JIRA WPB-1522   Standardize Drag Menu order
-* New feature:	JIRA WPB-1557	Add wp-image-## class to images when adding gridblocks.
+* New feature:	JIRA WPB-1557	Add wp-image-## class to images when adding Blocks.

 = 1.0.4 =
 * Bug fix:		JIRA WPB-711	Fixing compatibility issues with IE 11, 12 and 13